mandino/theboxerboston.com/wp-content/plugins/contact-form-7-simple-recaptcha/readme.txt

 == Description ==

 To use this plugin, you need to sign up for API keys for your site via google site: https://www.google.com/recaptcha/admin<br>
+This plugin implements "I'm not a robot" checkbox.
+When generating keys, choose reCAPTCHA v2 -> Checkbox<br>
 Add Google CAPTCHA to Contact Form 7.<br>
 Protect your Contact Form 7 forms from spam and abuse.<br>
 Can be used to protect multiple forms on same page.<br>
-Tested with Contact Form 7 version 5.0.4 and WordPress version 4.9.8<br>
+Tested with Contact Form 7 version 5.1 and WordPress version 5.1.1<br>
 Configure plugin from Settings => CF7 Simple Recaptcha.<br>
 After configuration, add [cf7sr-simple-recaptcha] to any Contact Form 7 form.<br>